VickieAbdul/Online-Courses-Performance-Analysis/README.md

-Note: The dataset used for this project are entirely fictional and was provided by the course instructors of the Entry Level platform (https://www.entrylevel.net).
+Note: The datasets used for this project are entirely fictional and were provided by the course instructors of the Entry Level platform (https://www.entrylevel.net).
 I participated in and completed the Data Analyst, Spreadsheets and Taleau program.

 # Udemy-Courses-Performance-Analysis